-The Company has committed one year in advance to the paying of discounts through the decision to post the discount alongside line charges and expects to continue paying consumer discounts, and for the amount of the discount for the period ending 31 August 2020 to be set based on the following principles (the amounts referred to exclude GST):
+The Company expects to continue paying consumer discounts, and for the amount of the discount for the period ending 31 August 2019 to be set based on the following principles (the amounts referred to exclude GST):

-- (a) The projected total discount is \$7.7 million (excluding GST), although the total of the actual discounts paid may differ from \$7.7 million as a result of rounding, and/or of certain connections being ineligible for the discount although their usage is included in the total usage figures used in the calculations set out below - (b) The total discount is allocated to customer groups in proportion to the customer group's contribution to total distribution revenue (eg, if the distribution revenue from non-domestic customers and domestic customers was equal (ie, 50% of the overall total was contributed by each customer group) then 50% of the total discount would be allocated to each customer group).
+- (a) The projected total discount is \$7,500,000 (excluding GST), although the total of the actual discounts paid may differ from \$7,500,000 as a result of rounding, and/or of certain connections being ineligible for the discount although their usage is included in the total usage figures used in the calculations set out below - (b) The total discount is allocated to customer groups in proportion to the customer group's contribution to total distribution revenue (eg, if the distribution revenue from non-domestic customers and domestic customers was equal (ie, 50% of the overall total was contributed by each customer group) then 50% of the total discount would be allocated to each customer group).
 The discount for each customer is then calculated for each customer group as follows: - (i) Non-domestic customers: the discount for each non-domestic customer will be proportionate to that customer's contribution to total distribution revenue for the nondomestic customer group.
 Eg, if distribution revenue for a given non-domestic customer represents 1% of the total distribution revenue for all non-domestic customers, then that customer would be credited 1% of the total discount allocated to non-domestic customers. - (ii) Domestic customers: the discount for each domestic customer will be proportionate to that customer's contribution to total distribution revenue for the domestic customer group, but taking into account only the variable component of distribution revenue (ie, the fixed component of distribution charges will not be taken into account). - (c) Discounts will be credited to customers in their first electricity bill they receive from their retailer on or after 31 August. - (d) The Company reserves the right not to pay any discount in exceptional circumstances resulting in a significant fall in revenue or a significant increase in costs in the period to which the discount relates or if the Company's financial circumstances are such that paying the discount would be inconsistent with the Company's legal obligations.
 Exceptional circumstances could include circumstances such as natural disasters, law changes or significant changes in the demand for, or supply of, electricity.
 Since introducing consumer discounts in 2001, the Company has provided discounts in all but one year.

-The discount credited in August 2019 was \$8.8 million (including GST).
+The discount credited in August 2018 was \$7.95 million.
 This resulted in residential consumers receiving a credit for 2.01 cents per unit of their annual consumption, and in non-residential consumers receiving a credit for 1.13 cents per unit of their annual consumption and 15.98% of their fixed daily charge.

 In the absence of any exceptional circumstances, the Company expects to continue paying consumer discounts over the next three years.
-The Company expects that the discount will continue to be based on the Company's Distribution Revenue (net of transmission costs payable to Transpower) and will be credited to consumers based on usage.
-Ongoing assessment of the appropriate level of discount is required.
+The Company expects that the discount will continue to be based on the Company's Distribution Revenue (net of transmission costs payable to Transpower) and will credited to consumers based on usage.